-This has been around the Internet for at least ten years.
-I have no idea who the original poster was.
+This text has been rolling around the Internet since at least the 1990s.

 Suppose you’re traveling to work and you see a stop sign.
 What do you do?
 That depends on how you exegete the stop sign.

 1. A postmodernist deconstructs the sign (knocks it over with his car), ending forever the tyranny of the north-south traffic over the east-west traffic.

 2. Similarly, a Marxist refuses to stop because he sees the stop sign as an instrument of class conflict.
 He concludes that the bourgeois use the north-south road and obstruct the progress of the workers in the east-west road.

 3. A serious and educated Catholic rolls through the intersection because he believes he cannot understand the stop sign apart from its interpretive community and tradition.
 Observing that the interpretive community doesn’t take it too seriously, he doesn’t feel obligated to take it too seriously either.

 4. An average Catholic (or Anglican or Methodist or Presbyterian or whatever) doesn’t bother to read the sign but he’ll stop if the car in front of him does.

 5. A fundamentalist, taking the text very literally, stops at the stop sign and waits for it to tell him to go.